Ayanfe03/python-shell/README.md

 - The shell displays a `$ ` prompt.
 - Commands are split into words: the first word is interpreted as the command, and the rest as arguments.
 - Unknown commands print a “command not found” message.
+- Executable files can be located with the type shell builtin
 - Safely handles missing arguments for `type`.

 Example usage: